EVOCATION-ITN/evocation-itn.github.io/_pages/apply.md

 ---
 [EVOCATION ESR Candidate Application Form](https://kontor.cg.tuwien.ac.at/evocation/){: .btn .btn--info .btn--large}{:target="_blank"}

 Follow the link above to submit your applciation.
-The application deadline is January 14, 2019.
+The application deadline is February 28, 2019.

 Please send an e-mail to [evocation@uni-rostock.de](mailto:evocation@uni-rostock.de?subject=EVOCATION: ESR Application) if you have any questions about the application process.